getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 }
 ```

+In a non-TCO engine, the recursive loop will fail out eventually, throwing an exception caught by the `try..catch`.
+Otherwise, the loop completes easily thanks to TCO.

 Yuck, right?

 But how could meta programming around the TCO feature (or rather, the lack thereof) benefit our code?
-The simple answer is that you could use such a feature test to decide to load a version of your application's code that uses recursion, or an alternate one that's been converted/transpiled to not need recursion.
+The simple answer is that you could use such a feature test to decide to load a version of your application's code that uses recursion, or an alternative one that's been converted/transpiled to not need recursion.

+#### Self-Adjusting Code

 But here's another way of looking at the problem: